or-carmeli/or-carmeli/README.md

 ### Approach

-I build projects the same way I run systems in production
+I design systems and projects the same way I approach production: clear signals, debuggability, and realistic failure handling.

-structured, observable and designed for debugging.
+My goal is to bridge the gap between learning Kubernetes and actually operating it under pressure.